osburn-sharp/jeckyl/README.md

 Tested on Ruby 1.8.7.

-## Testing
+## Testing Jeckyl

-There is an rspec test file to test the whole thing.
+There is an rspec test file to test the whole thing (spec/jeckyl_spec.rb).
 It uses the test subclass in "../test" and various config files in "../conf.d".
 There is another rspec file that tests the config_check function.

-## Utilities

-Jeckyl comes with a simple script: bin/jeckyl.
-This offers the following:

-   $ jeckyl generate config a_class

-This will output to stdout a config file based on the jeckyl class a_class.
-This can either be a ruby file path or the name of a library that is accessible through rubygems.
-Note where a class is itself a subclass of another config class then the command above will display all of the classes.
-A specific class can be selected by entering its name:

-    $ jeckyl generate config subclass Sclass

-A simple template can be generated as follows:

-    $ jeckyl generate klass <name> [parent]

-This will create a very simple template for a module <name> and a class Options that will be a descendant of parent or Jeckyl::Options if not parent is specified.

-There is also a command that generates a markdown file containing all of the comments, so that you can easily include them in your yard docs.
-Run the command:

-    $ jeckyl comment path/to/config_class [class_name] >lib/project/config_comments.md

-It seems to be difficult to get this markdown into the yard docs, but one way is to add it as a @see tag:

-    # @see file:lib/project/config_comments.md

-Finally:

-    $ jeckyl check <class> <conf> [class_name]

-will run a check on the <conf> file against the <class> file.
-As before, if there are more than one class in the hierarchy, select the right one with [class_name].

 ## Why did I bother?